metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 21.7
+## Feature & Enhancements in Version 21.8

-- Fix search API.
-- Fix split API.
-- Fix update metadata API.
+- Improvement for getting list object Api.
+- Add import Api.

 ## Read & Write Spreadsheet Formats